grpc/grpc.io/content/docs/languages/go/quickstart.md

 In this section you'll update the application with an extra server method.
 The gRPC service is defined using [protocol buffers][pb].
-To learn more about how to define a service in a `.proto` file see [gRPC Basics:
+To learn more about how to define a service in a `.proto` file see [Basics tutorial][].
-Go](/docs/tutorials/basic/go).
 For now, all you need to know is that both the server and the client stub have a `SayHello()` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloReply` from the server, and that the method is defined like this: